 Ideally, most bruising, pain, swelling and discomfort will abate after 2-3 weeks.
 However, it may take longer before you can comfortably sleep in any position but flat on your back.
 Allow several weeks before undertaking serious physical activity.
 Overexertion will only impede your healing and your end result.

 Find out more about breast augmentation surgery by scheduling a consultation.
 During your appointment, you’ll encounter a number of options and choices.
 With Dr. Wooten’s guidance, you will select the type and size of your breast implant.

 It is essential that you give yourself enough time to recover properly.
 Your recovery time will depend largely on the specifics of the breast augmentation procedure and also your body.
-Our patient coordinator, Andrea, will help you schedule your appointment for breast surgery.
+Our patient coordinators will help you schedule your appointment for breast surgery.

 Breast Augmentation FAQs

 Every patient is different.
 Costs can vary from patient to patient.
 Your total breast augmentation cost will depend on the specifics of your procedure.
 The type of implants you select in consultation with Dr. Wooten and where your breast surgery is performed both affect cost.
 Because of these factors, our patient coordinator will be unable to give you an exact quote until the time of your appointment.
 We do collect a consultation fee in advance for your appointment.
 If you decide to proceed with your procedure, we apply the cost of your consultation to your surgery.

 Depending on activity and fitness levels, patients usually only need the weekend to recover from breast augmentation surgery.
 We maintain close contact with our patients and usually plan an office visit one week following surgery.